chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 and automated counter proposals based on rebooking cost, can be an important efficiency improvement.

+## Cancellation is not a service

+When travel products are bought, it is expected that they can be cancelled as well.
+Conclusively a supplier that implements the Mint request to seel a travel product or service is expected to have implemented the cancellation as well.
+As such, cancellation is not a service that can be specified as such in the CM Account.
+Whether a minted booking can be cancelled is defined by the `cancellable` boolean in the MintRS.

+`CheckCancellation` is a service.
+It is an optional operation that might or might not be supported by suppliers to check if a booking is cancellable and what the refund amount would be if cancelled at this moment.
+This service has to be configured in the CM Account.

+Imagine a partner would not implement cancellation and allow cancellation via an extranet, email or telephone call, this would violate the single point of truth function of the blockchain ledger.
+Conclusively, cancellation of bookings minted on Camino and cancelled via other means, while leaving the minted booking active on the blockchain is strongly discouraged.

 ## Overview

 The cancellation process can be initiated by either the distributor (token owner) or